ethereum/ethereum-org-website/src/content/eth2/shard-chains/index.md

 <br />

-<Warning>At first, to run an Eth2 client you'll also need to run a mainnet client.
-The launchpad will walk you through running your own, but you'll need at least 140 GB SSD available.
+<Warning>At first, you'll need to run a mainnet client at the same time as your Eth2 client. <a href="https://launchpad.ethereum.org">The launchpad</a> will walk you through the hardware requirements and process.
 Alternatively you can use a <a href="/developers/docs/apis/backend/#available-libraries">backend API</a>.</Warning>

 ## Shard chains version 1: data availability {#data-availability}